irrdnet/irrd/docs/object-validation.rst

 * Non-strict: includes validation of the presence of all primary key fields, and the correct syntax of all primary key and look-up fields.
   Object classes that are unknown are ignored.
+The syntax of an attribute name is validated, i.e. whether it contains valid characters only.
 * Strict: validates presence, count, and correct syntax of all fields.
   Validation fails on attributes that are not known, or object classes that are not known.